 (1900 - Present)

-At DAARAC, we describe Black Cinema as films that feature an all-black cast, an Afro American actor that has a substantial role in a movie, or the theme of the film centered around Afro Americans.
+At DAARAC, we define Black Cinema as films that feature an all-black cast, an African-American actor with a substantial role, or a theme centered on Afro-Americans.

-You will notice comprehensive lists of films and eras that represent Afro American cinema.
-These films are not made in the United States exclusively.
-We define the timeline for the evolution of Afro American cinema as Vintage Black Hollywood (1900-1954)the Race Film Era (1915 - 1955)the Civil Rights Era (1956 - 1969)the Blaxploitation Era (1967 - 1980),and the Contemporary (Modern) Era (1980 - present).
-The era names come from a particular time and culture of Aro Americans.
-All these eras fall under the umbrella of Afro American Cinema, and within the periods exists additional genres.
-For example, the Contemporary Era is a mash-up of diverse styles of Afro American Cinema.
-Still, Spike Lee's pioneering style of film making introduced the New Jack Cinema genre of Afro American Cinema.
+You will notice comprehensive lists of films and eras that represent African American cinema.
+These films are not made exclusively in the United States.
+We define the timeline for the evolution of Afro-American cinema as Vintage Black Hollywood (1900-1954)the Race Film Era (1915 - 1955)the Civil Rights Era (1956 - 1969)the Blaxploitation Era (1967 - 1980), and the Contemporary (Modern) Era (1980 - present).
+The era names come from specific periods and cultures of Aro Americans.
+All these eras fall under the umbrella of Afro-American Cinema, and within these periods exist additional genres.
+For example, the Contemporary Era is a mash-up of diverse styles of Afro-American Cinema.
+Still, Spike Lee's pioneering style of filmmaking introduced the New Jack Cinema genre of Afro-American Cinema.

 #